Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard)

 \cref{lem:algo:paraByList:computingZeta} shows how to handle the case when the set of vertices mapped to $\top$ is fixed.
-But actually we do not have this assumption as we consider all possible functions $f$.
-Instead we iterate over all subsets $S \subseteq X_t$ and guess by this the vertices $v$ with $f(v) = \top$.
-Then for each of these subsets we compute $\zeta(c)(f, s)$ where $f^{-1}(\top) = S$.
+Actually we do not have this assumption as we consider all possible functions $f$.
+Instead, we iterate over all subsets $S \subseteq \bag{t}$ and guess by this the vertices $v$ with $f(v) = \top$.
+Then, for each such $S$, we compute $\zeta(c)(f, s)$ where $f^{-1}(\top) = S$.
 We use the binomial theorem to bound the running time for this computation: